yoifox/go-dns-tool/README.md

 - **proxy:** put your proxy hosts here.
 - **redirect:** put your redirect links here.

 To use non existing TLDs in browser add `/` to end of host.
-If your os does not append a suffix automatically add `./` at the end.
+If you use a TLD and your os does not append a suffix automatically add `./` at the end.

 **Difference between name links and redirect links:**
 Both redirect.
 Name links can be accessed using [go/example](http://go/example "go/example").
 Redirect links can be accessed using simply [example/](http://example/ "example/").